donhatch/ShephardsPlayApplet/README.md

-    a planar tiling such that every cut tree has an unbalanced v,e (such a counterexample leads easily to an actual nondegenerate polyhedral counterexample, by projecting onto the surface of a large sphere or paraboloid).
+    a planar tiling such that every cut tree has an unbalanced v,e (such a counterexample leads easily to an actual nondegenerate polyhedral counterexample, by projecting onto the surface of a large enough sphere or paraboloid).
     And, if Shephard's conjecture is true, then I think it can be proved by first proving that every planar tiling has a completely balanced cut tree, and by then using the same technique to come up with